julian-rose/Agon-CPM2.2/README.md

   <li>cpmcp -fnihirash cpmg.dsk images/creative-computing-games-g/*.* 0:</li>
   <li>cpmls -fnihirash cmpj.dsk</li>
 </ol>
-The last step is a sanity check to list the content of your built disk image.<p>
+The last step lists the content of your built disk image.<p>

 You can read a bit more in ./disks/readme.jhr.txt on creating disk images.<p>